 The Digital Studio’s Graduate Internships bring together graduate students, postdocs and academics from across the Faculty of Arts to work together on digital research projects.
 Creating an environment for the investigation and trialling of digital concepts and methodologies, the internships provide support to academics, as well as upskilling and mentoring an emerging community of digital humanists.

-Now in its third year, the Digital Studio graduate internship program has already supported 19 diverse digital humanities, arts, and social science projects, ranging from structuring and visualising pre-modern Europe execution ballads, to data scraping and network analysis of social media content.
+Now in its fourth year, the Digital Studio graduate internship program has already supported 38 diverse digital humanities, arts, and social science projects, ranging from structuring and visualising pre-modern Europe execution ballads, to data scraping and network analysis of social media content.